joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-05-06-time-trials-detective.md

 From here, we can't make any easy binary divisions, and we have to find the races that come as close as possible to dividing the field.
 The best race to run will depend on the information we have at our disposal.

+Finding the best set of measurements is not straightforward.
+However, since we know the theoretical minimum, we can make a wild simplifying assumption and see if what it produces matches the minimum.
+If it does, then we are good!

+The assumption we make is that, at each stage, we should seek to remove as close to half the remaining possibilities as possible.

+This can go wrong if, for instance, dividing the field close to evenly at one stage forces us to make an unbalanced decision later in the process, while making a slightly less balanced split earlier on would have led to more balanced splits later on.
+Hopefully that doesn't happen!

-To find the shallowest worst-case sequence of races, we can search over all possible races to run, and log the number of remaining possibilities for the two possible outcomes.
+So, to find the shallowest worst-case sequence of races, we can search over all possible races to run, and log the number of remaining possibilities for the two possible outcomes.
 From these, we can pick the one that gets the two numbers as close as possible.
 This will give us the best race to run, between sprinters $s_1$ and $s_2$.

 This will give us two lists $L_{s_1}$ and $L_{s_2},$ corresponding to the possibilities that remain if $s_1$ or $s_2$ wins.